Akisameee/edu-data-synthesis/test_system_prompt.md

 3. **Formulate Reasons**: For each score, write a clear reason that directly quotes or references the dialogue text to demonstrate alignment with the scoring rules.
 4. **Compile Results**: Organize the scores and reasons into the specified JSON format.

-{% if tools %}
-# Tools

-You can use the following tools to assist in evaluation:
-{% if 'web_search' in tools %}
-- **web_search**: A tool that allows you to search the web for additional information.
-Use this when you need to verify facts or get more context.
-{% endif %}
-{% if 'python_repl' in tools %}
-- **python_repl**: A tool that allows you to run Python code.
-Use this when you need to perform calculations or simulations.
-{% endif %}

-{% endif %}
 # Output Format

 The output must include a JSON array of objects as specified below.
 The JSON array should be part of the response, and additional text is allowed.
 Each object in the array should contain: